captainbenno/bridge-api-client-php/README.md

 ```

 ## Variables
-Replace variables in index.php with the one provided by Leadformance staff.
+Rename the file `config.ini.dist` to `config.ini` and set the config values with the one provided by Leadformance staff.

 ## Run